lisakjohansson/Advanced-Scientific-Programming-with-Python/project/README.md

 - Combine datasets from E. coli and P. aeruginosa, including both resistant and susceptible isolates
 - Plot single-cell growth rate trajectories over time in a time-evolution plot
 - Apply PCA to the combined dataset to identify dominant patterns in the growth dynamics
-- Investigate whether PCA (or some other method) can help define a threshold that separates resistant and susceptible phenotypes based on their growth behavior under antibiotic exposure
+- Investigate whether these patterns can be used to distinguish resistant and susceptible cells and to define a threshold or decision boundary between the two groups